gregbritten/BayesianEcosystems_IAP/README.md

 **Session #2**: Jan 23
  * How to plot and analyze output from a Bayesian analysis
- * How to make Bayesian predictions from a Bayesian model
+ * How to make predictions from a Bayesian model
  * Analyze how parameter and prediction uncertainty varies with size and dimension of observational dataset

 **Session #3**: Jan 30